Key Information

 How You Study

 The programme is designed to develop students' theoretical knowledge, therapeutic competency, and formation as a professional counsellor.
-In the first term, students will have teaching for four days a week that will focus on development of core counselling skills and acquisition of theory.
-In the second term, teaching will reduce to two days a week and students will also be expected to develop their skills as a professional counsellor through engaging in a placement.
+In the first two years of the programme students develop core counselling skills, counselling theory, personal and professional development, research skills, and understanding counselling within the wider social context.
+In the second year, students will also be expected to develop their skills as a professional counsellor through engaging in a placement.
+During the third year of the programme students undertake a research project to complete their thesis.

 Teaching and learning will be developed through a range of methods, including: